 The field practicum design consists of specialized field experiences that enable students to apply their program's coursework in a field practicum setting.
 Students, field supervisors and faculty field seminar instructors plan activities that will support the development of generalist skills as specified in individualized learning contracts.
-Students will be exposed to a variety of social work roles and responsibilities that will allow them to put their classroom knowledge into practice through real-lived experiences.
+Students will be exposed to various social work roles and responsibilities that will let them put their classroom knowledge into practice through real-lived experiences.